opensourcecorp/osc-infra/bootstrapper/README.md

 That being said, the core requirements are as follows:

-* For the `local-vm` bootstrapper: a host with sufficient CPU cores & RAM to support the stack -- each VM by default requests one CPU, and one GB of RAM.
-  At the time of this writing, boostrapping the full OSC stack will take
+* For the `local-vm` bootstrapper: a host with sufficient CPU cores, RAM, and disk storage to support the stack -- each VM by default requests one CPU, 1GB of RAM, and 10GB of disk space.
+At the time of this writing, boostrapping the full OSC stack will take ***around 12GB of free RAM and disk size, each***.
-  ***around 12GB of free RAM***.
-The CPU limits you can mostly skirt around due to low per-VM utilization, but the RAM requirement is a pretty hard req.
+  The CPU limits you can mostly skirt around due to low per-VM utilization, but the RAM & disk requirements are pretty firm.

 * The following toolset installed on the host, which are checked automatically via their equivalent CLI command names based on which bootstrapper you use: